 For most of us the idea of developing frostbite here in Philly – even as the temperature dips into teens, single digits and below – seems like a pretty remote possibility.

 But it’s January and every so often we get a truly cold blast of winter weather.
-So, if you’re going to the mountains for a ski weekend or plan on spending hours tailgating and at an Eagles game, here are some tips you can use while you’re out in the bitter weather
+So, if you’re going to the mountains for a ski weekend or plan on spending hours tailgating outside, here are some tips you can use while you’re out in the bitter weather.

 Jefferson emergency medicine physician Helen G. Lo, MD, says using common sense is the key to avoiding problems.

 “It’s all about making sure you have on the appropriate layers and keeping everything warm and dry,” says Dr. Lo.
 “Also be sure to stay well hydrated.”

 So what is frostbite, what – besides the cold – puts you at greater risk, and how can you avoid it if you are at the game or otherwise out for extended periods in cold weather?